aqibsaeed/On-device-activity-recognition/README.md

 # On-device Activity Recognition
 #### Personalized machine learning on the smartphone

 The aim of the project is to provide an end-to-end solution for on-device training, inference and data collection for activity recongition based on <a href="https://github.com/tensorflow/examples/tree/master/lite/examples/model_personalization">TFlite Transfer Learning Pipeline</a>.
-The corresponding blog post can be accessed <a href="https://aqibsaeed.github.io/on-device-activity-recognition">here</a>.
+The corresponding blog post is available <a href="https://aqibsaeed.github.io/on-device-activity-recognition">here</a>.

 #### Tools Required
 * Python 3.5+